uriel1998/ainkcontracts/AInk_contract_author_book.md

 ##RIGHTS RETAINED
 The Publisher will make no major alterations to the Work's text or title without the Author's written approval.
 The Publisher reserves the right to make minor copy-editing changes.

-All rights to the Work not granted to the Publisher in this Agreement are reserved by the Author.
+All rights to the Work not expressly granted to the Publisher in this Agreement are reserved by the Author.
 In exercising such rights, the Author shall reserve for the Publisher's benefit the rights granted to the Publisher in this Agreement.

 ##PAYMENTS; ROYALTIES